Microwave heating and collapse of methane hydrate by molecular dynamics simulations: Summary

 Methane hydrate was simulated by molecular dynamics with periodic boundary conditions.
+The SPC/E model was used to show their results compared with the TIP5P-Ewald model \cite{MDTip5p}.
 The normal density of 0.91 g/cm$^3$ represented sea level conditions, and the density of 0.95 g/cm$^{3}$ corresponded to the high-pressure conditions of 50 atm and 273 K. The microwave electric field was applied while the volume was held constant.
-The methane hydrate collapsed in liquid for the normal density, and the temperature increase before the collapse was $\Delta T \cong 35 $ deg.
-Whereas it continued to be heated for the higher density as the crystal.
-The simulation of carbon dioxide molecules starting at 273 K was executed but was collapsed shortly compared to the methane hydrate.
+The methane hydrate collapsed to be liquid for the normal density, and the temperature increase before the collapse was $\Delta T \cong 35 $ deg.
+Whereas it continued to be heated for the higher density as a crystal.
+The simulation of carbon dioxide molecules starting at 273 K was executed but was collapsed to be liquid shortly compared to the methane hydrate.

 The methane hydrate was dynamically adjusted to density and temperature by the microwave process.
-It was found to be heated by the microwave, and continued as the crystal.
+It was found to be heated by the microwave, and continued as a crystal.
 But, the system size stayed almost constant, which resulted in the slow process of the methane hydrate heating.

-In the simulations, the frequency was set to 10 GHz and the electric field was set to 0.3 V/\AA. \ In a traditional microwave oven, values in the range of 2.45 GHz and 300 V/cm are commonly used.
-To convert the simulations to the realistic values of the crystal to liquid, the frequency 10 GHz is reduced to 2.45 GHz, the electric field intensity has a factor of $|E|^{2} = (100,000)^{2}$, and the collapse time of methane hydrate is $1.1 \times 10^{6}$ times $10^{-14}$ s.
-Then, the conversion is, $ (10/2.45) \times (100,000)^{2} \times (1.1 \times 10^{6} \ 10^{-14}) \cong 440$ s, i.e. the collapse occurs in several minutes.
-This may be reasonable to consider methane hydrates as one of the energy resources.

 { {\bf Acknowledgments}}